-The ESC's estimated value of small embedded generation exports of 7.6 c/kWh for 2014 is broadly consistent with the prevailing FiT rate of 8.0 c/kWh.
-Given the sensitivity of the estimated FiT to forecast electricity spot prices, which are in turn sensitive to demand forecasts, the ESC considers it appropriate to retain the prevailing FiT rate, rather than to make a minor change.
+In its draft decision the Commission noted that the estimated value of small embedded generation exports of 7.6 c/kWh for 2014 is broadly consistent with the prevailing FiT rate of 8.0 c/kWh.
+Given the sensitivity of the estimated FiT to forecast electricity spot prices, which are in turn sensitive to demand forecasts, the Commission concluded that it would be appropriate to retain the prevailing FiT rate, rather than to make a minor change.